Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 ### Tools used
 ---

-- Excel - Used to clean, transform, analyse and visualisation.
+- Microsoft Power BI - Used to clean, transform, analyse and visualisation.

 ### Data preparation
 ---

-- Data loading and inspection.
+- Data loading and merging using power query.
-- Handling missing values.
+- Used replace function to remove duplicate values.
-- Data cleaning, formatting and transformation.
+- Used transform tool to change dates from text to date format.
+- Used data modelling tool to draw the tables relationships.

 ### Explanatory analysis
 ---